MaastrichtU-Library/tech-talk/_posts/2024-08-14-installing-iiif-with-omekas.md

 #### 3. libvips
 libvips is a fast image processing library with low memory needs ([website](https://www.libvips.org/)).
-The version offered by the Ubuntu 20.04 package repos is not compatible with the ImageMagick version we installed above, so we need to build it from source ourselves.
+The version offered by the Ubuntu 20.04 package repos is not compatible with the ImageMagick version we installed above, so we need to build it from source.

 Compiling and
 building this package is rather complex, so we're happy to offer you a .deb package we compiled ourselves.